netscaler/netscaler-k8s-ingress-controller/canary/README.md

             kubectl apply -f quick-install.yaml

-    1. To expose Spinnaker securely to public like any other application using Citrix ADC and Citrix ingress controller, see [Citrix ingress controller documentation](https://developer-docs.citrix.com/projects/citrix-k8s-ingress-controller/en/latest/).

     1. Verify the progress of the deployment using the following command.
 Once the deployment is complete, this command outputs all the pods as Ready x/x.

             watch kubectl -n spinnaker get pods